-About Luxfer Holdings (adapted from Luxfer Holdings prospectus):
+About Luxfer Holdings PLC (adapted from Luxfer Holdings PLC prospectus):

 Luxfer Holdings is a global materials technology company specializing in the design, manufacture and supply of high-performance materials, components and gas cylinders to customers in a broad range of growing end-markets.
 Their key end-markets are environmental technologies, healthcare technologies, protection and specialty technologies.
 Customers include both end-users and manufacturers that incorporate Luxfer products into their finished goods.
 Products include specialty chemicals used as catalysts in automobile engines to remove noxious gases; corrosion, flame and heat-resistant magnesium alloys used in safety-critical, aerospace, automotive and defense applications; photo-sensitive plates used for embossing and gold-foiling in the luxury packaging and greetings card industries; high-pressure aluminum and composite gas cylinders used by patients with breathing difficulties for mobile oxygen therapy, by firefighters in breathing apparatus equipment and by manufacturers of vehicles which run on compressed natural gas; and metal panels that can be "superformed" into complicated shapes to provide additional design freedom for a wide variety of industries, including aerospace, high-end automotive and rail transportation.